Student Tech Requirements

 - Microsoft Office 365 University.
 Free for all Cal Poly Students.
 Find this and more available at the Cal Poly Service Desk.

-If you feel the need to dive in and get familiar with the tools early, both Adobe and Microsoft offer a 30-day free trial subscription that you can download and install immediately, and license (buy) later.
+If you feel the need to dive in and get familiar with the tools early, both Adobe and Microsoft offer a free trial subscription that you can download and install immediately.
+Students can license the software once their Cal Poly user account is in place and active.

 Recommended Peripherals & Accessories